Karl

 Thus, the underlying mechanism(s) that trigger cell death by

-apoptosis must be non-thermal electrical interactions, presumably
+apoptosis must be non-thermal electrical interactions,

-longer irreversible electroporation pulses.
+than for much longer irreversible electroporation pulses.

 Tissue ablation techniques to treat all cells of unwanted tissue